 More and more tools that were only considered accessibility tools are now part of the main stream communication tool set.
 One of the first I really used when trying to improve my language skills, was Voice-to-Text.
 I had a simple task.
 Stop having to ask my partner what a word meant if already knew how to say but couldn’t remember the meaning or otherwise put many words have similar sounding ending in French for example, if I can stay I should be able to find a way to write it.
 This is where I found a once unreliable technology had matured to a point that I should help.
-Solving such common issues such as the é, er, air, ez in French. or the definite / indefinite conjugation in Hungarian. etc
+Solving such common issues such as the -é, -er, -ait, -ez in French. or the definite / indefinite conjugation in Hungarian. etc

-Whilst I found my this techno help it was still very much Rubbish in, Rubbish out kinda system.
+Whilst I found my these technologies to help it was still very much Rubbish in, Rubbish out kinda system.
 What I really needed was something that would be give me options.
 For a while I was using DeepL as a service to help me give me options and this worked well up to point.
 This is where that my interested in Alex and Google Assistant based system was starting to merge with Chatbots and

 One innovative tool that is being used to assist with the acquisition of a language is ChatGPT.
 It has been largely discussed how ChatGPT replaces or helps people create content, but I wanted to take a different perspective.
 How does this tool help me write better sentences in my target languages and how can I use it to refine and expand my knowledge of grammar rules to enable me to write more effectively without needing these tools?